TJ's Custom Gunworks

 Same thing with your guns.

-Again, in that case, I recommend RIG #2 SPRAY LUBE to get into any areas you are not able to oil manually.
+Again, in that case, I recommend RIG #2 SPRAY LUBE or G96 to get into any areas you are not able to oil manually.

 Q: What is the LEGALITY of shipping my gun to you?

-MY "ADVICE"...
-At a the "UPS Store" (used to be Mailboxes Etc.), put "Machine Parts" on the slip for contents, NOT GUNS, or GUN parts, TECHNICALLY you are NOT lying!
+My "ADVICE"... is at the "UPS Store" (used to be Mailboxes Etc.), put "Machine Parts" on the slip for contents, NOT GUNS, or GUN parts, TECHNICALLY you are NOT lying!

 Ship to "TJ's Custom" rather then "TJ's Custom Gunworks" as the addressee, it will eliminate problems for YOU trying to explain to ignorant clerks that it IS legal to ship guns.